-I've always thought that there must be a biological or evolutionary reason for such variation in hair textures across the human race.
-Even within groups of people with similar ethnic backgrounds, you can still find differences in hair thickness, colour, and curliness.
+Have you ever wondered why there's so much variance in hair types?
+There must be a biological or evolutionary reason for so many differences in hair textures across the human race, right?
+Even within groups of people with similar ethnic backgrounds, it can be difficult to find two people with exactly the same hair thickness, colour, and curliness.
 Why?

 HERE'S MY THEORY

-Regardless of the reason, it all seems to boil down to the shape of the hair follicle.
-If the follicle is asymmetrically shaped, the hair that grows out of it will have an oval/flat cross-section and will therefore curl as it grows.
+Regardless of the reason, it all seems to boil down to the shape of the hair follicles on our scalp.
+If the follicles are asymmetrically shaped, the hair that grows out of them will have an oval/flat cross-section and will therefore curl as it grows.
 The opposite holds true for straight hair.
 This is because the follicle determines how the protein keratin is distributed along the hair shaft.
 The less even the distribution of keratin, the kinkier the hair.
 (Source: Popular Science)

 Affiliate Link Disclosure: This post may contain affiliate links, which means we might receive compensation if you purchase from linked vendors.